 THU, SEP 21 — CAUCASUS MOUNTAINS

-Today we drive to Mestia, located in the beautiful Caucusus Mountains.
+Today we drive to Mestia, located in the beautiful Caucasus Mountains.
 The journey offers great landscape photo opportunities: deep canyons, snow-capped mountains, and unique “tower villages” that look like castles.
 The towers attached to village houses were built 800 years ago for defensive purposes.
-Upon arrival in Mestia, we photograph this quaint mountain town with the impressive Caucusus Mountains in the background.
+Upon arrival in Mestia, we photograph this quaint mountain town with the impressive Caucasus Mountains in the background.

 Hotel Tetnuldi (BLD)